vermacodes/one-click-aks/README.md

 `docker run -it -p 3000:3000 -p 8080:8080 ashishvermapu/repro`

 After the app starts running you can access it using http://localhost:3000 from your browser.

+## Under the hood.
+Updating...